What Is An ITIN? All You Need To Know

 What is an ITIN?

 ITIN stands for Individual Taxpayer Identification Number.
 The IRS issues Individual Taxpayer Identification Numbers (ITINs) to people who need to file taxes, but who do not qualify for social security numbers.

 ITIN stands for Individual Taxpayer Identification Number.
-The IRS issues Individual Taxpayer Identification Numbers (ITINs) to people who need to file taxes, but who do not qualify for Social Security numbers (SSNs).
-The IRS will also issue ITINs to dependents who can be claimed on a tax return, but who do not qualify for social security numbers.
+The IRS issues Individual Taxpayer Identification Numbers (ITINs) to people who need to file taxes, but don’t qualify for Social Security numbers (SSNs).
+The IRS will also issue ITINs to dependents who can be claimed on a tax return, but who don’t qualify for Social Security numbers.

 Who’s eligible for an ITIN?

 A lot of people, actually qualify for the Earned Income Tax Credit.
 (Get details on qualifications: What is the Earned Income Tax Credit?)

 - Any nonresident that has a U.S. source of income would need an ITIN from the IRS to file their United States tax return, as required by law.
 This means that a Canadian citizen, who lives in Canada, but has rental property in the United States, must file a tax return, using an ITIN, to report their rental income and expenses on a nonresident tax return.

 - If someone is in the U.S. on a temporary visa (like a L-1 intracompany transfer visa) and their spouse accompanies them to the country, the spouse will need an ITIN in order for the couple to file a joint resident return in the U.S.